Risk-Sensitive Agent Compositions: Introduction

+As noted in these examples, when the loss of each agent quantifies violations of safety, fairness, and privacy requirements, the loss of a composition of agents---the quantity we want to minimize---is the maximum of the losses incurred by each agent.
+In contrast, existing literature in risk-sensitive planning usually considers the \textit{cumulative} loss~\citep{ahmadi:risk-averse-ssp,kretinsky:cvar-mdp} which is the natural choice when the losses represent costs.

-Given an agent graph, our objective is to find the path representing an agent composition that minimizes the \textit{worst-case risk}.
-Worst-case risk is defined as the \((1-\alpha)\)-quantile of the loss distribution of the agent composition for a user-defined risk budget \(\alpha > 0\).
-This is also commonly known as the value-at-risk at level \(\alpha\) denoted \(\var_\alpha\).
-Rephrasing in the context of the MouseNav example, minimizing the worst-case risk would maximize a constant \(D > 0\) such that the chosen composition of agents ensures that the robot mouse stays at least distance \(D\) away from the traps with probability at least \(1-\alpha\).
-In the rest of the work, we only assume black-box sampling access to the agents and the input distributions, and so we have to estimate the value-at-risk using samples.
-A straightforward approach to minimizing the worst-case risk is to consider each feasible agent composition, estimate its value-at-risk, and pick the optimal composition.
-However, this method is inefficient since the graph can have an exponential number of compositions as a function of the number of agents.
+Given an agent graph, our objective is to find the path representing an agent composition that minimizes the \textit{value-at-risk}, denoted \(\var_\alpha\), which is the \((1-\alpha)\)-quantile of the loss distribution of the agent composition for a user-defined risk budget \(\alpha > 0\).
+In other words, minimizing \(\var_\alpha\) minimizes a constant \(\ell^* > 0\) such that with probability at least \(1-\alpha\), each agent in the chosen composition of agents incurs a loss of at most \(\ell^*\).
+We also consider another risk measure known as the \textit{conditional value-at-risk} (also known as expected shortfall), denoted \(\cvar_\alpha\), which is defined as the expected loss in the worst \(\alpha\) fraction of the loss distribution.
+In the rest of this work, we assume only black-box access to the agents and focus on estimating these risk measures through sampling.